jemc/slides-pony/source.md

 ## Pony Concepts
 ### Reference Capabilities Summary

-There's more to see, but not today `*`*wink*`*`
+We've only introduced the basics here

-%% There's so much more to talk about with the details of how reference capabilities work - the rules for *downgrading* to lower capabilities or *lifting* to higher capabilities - the rules for how capabilities to objects "filter" (or *combine with*) the capabilities of those objects' fields - but I think I've already talked enough for today, so I'll leave the rest of the discovery to those of you who are interested enough to read about it or ask me specific questions.
+%% There's so much more to talk about with the details of how reference capabilities work - the rules for *downgrading* to lower capabilities or *lifting* to higher capabilities - the rules for how capabilities to objects "filter" (or *combine with*) the capabilities of those objects' fields - the rules for generic reference capabilities, used with parameterised types - but our time in this talk is limited, and this should be a good introduction to the concepts.
+If you're interested in learning more, please check the tutorial on our website, and please ask us questions on our mailing list and in our IRC channel when you get stuck.

 There's a learning curve, but it's worth it!